 Canopy is the University of Cincinnati’s eLearning ecosystem.
 There are several tools available for students to use.
-Many instructors utilize Blackboard for course information.
+Many instructors utilize Canvas for course information.

 Counseling and Psychological Services (CAPS)

-The Counseling and Psychological Services (CAPS) is committed to providing service and training opportunities that advance the academic and personal growth needs of students.
+Counseling and Psychological Services (CAPS) is committed to providing service and training opportunities that advance the academic and personal growth needs of students.
 CAPS seeks to encourage self-awareness, personal responsibility, and healthy interpersonal relationships within a diverse environment.
 The Let’s Talk program is an informal, confidential conversation with a counseling staff member.
-DAAP is a host site for Let’s Talk, but there are other locations across campus too.
-The schedule is available online.
+Refer to the Let’s Talk website for the current schedule.

 Students can review their progress towards degree by utilizing the Degree Audit that is available in Catalyst.
 Keep in mind that the degree audit is a tool to assist you with planning, but the college office is the final authority in determining completion of your degree requirements.